Two Causally Related Needles in a Video Haystack: Evaluation of VLMs

-Most models we tested do not natively support multiple video clips as input.
-As a workaround, we uniformly sample five frames from each clip and stacked them vertically as a single image.
-This design allows inputting multiple video clips without exceeding the image input limit of models, which is usually 32 frames.
-In our experiment, this trick yields the best performance.
-See Appendix Sec. \ref{app:CE_length} for details.
+Most models we tested do not natively support inputs containing multiple video clips.
+As a workaround, we uniformly sample five frames from each clip and stack them vertically as one input image.
+This allows us to stay within the image input limit, which is 32 images for most models.
+Compared to other possible techniques we experimented with, this trick yields the best performance (see Appendix Sec. \ref{app:CE_length}).

-To prevent the model from using sentence indices as shortcuts, we input the full narration along with only a subset of the corresponding video clips.
-The narration and video clips are provided as separate, unaligned inputs—there is no sentence-to-clip pairing, which prevents the model from relying on structural alignment.
-The selected video clips span from the cause scene to the effect scene, with a random number of scenes added before and after this span.
-This setup further prevents shortcuts based on fixed answer location (\textit{i.e.}, the cause scene always appearing first and the effect scene last).
-Unless otherwise specified, a total of five extra scenes are padded across both ends.
+To prevent the models from using sentence indices as shortcuts, we input the full narration along with only a subset of the corresponding video clips.
+The narration and video clips are provided separately.
+We avoid aligning video clips with sentences in the input to prevent the models from relying on text to locate video clips.
+We input all video clips from the cause clip to the effect clip, as well as a total of five clip before and after this span; the numbers of clip before and after are random.
+This setup prevents the cause clip from always being the first clip and the effect clip always the last, eliminating shortcut learning based on location.